hercychang/prep-step-1/how_to_repl.md

 type `2 + 2`.
 Click _run_.
 You'll see the output of running the Ruby file in the shell.

-You're now ready to code alongside our examples.
+You're now ready to code alongside our examples!
 You can use either the shell (bottom) or the file (top) to write your code, but it'll be easier to write multiline code in the file.